Supermarine Spitfire (late Merlin-powered variants): Mk IX (type 361)

 The capacity of the main fuel tanks was 48 gal for the upper tank and 37 gal for the lower, for a total internal capacity of 85 gal.
 Jettisonable "slipper tanks" of 30, 45 or 90 gal could be carried under the centre-section.
 As an alternative a cylindrical 50 gal drop tank, adapted from those carried by long range Hawker Typhoons, could be carried on the fuselage bomb rack used on most Mk IXs of the Second Tactical Air Force.
 To further increase the combat radius some late production Mk IXs were fitted with additional internal self-sealing fuel tanks in the rear fuselage: the upper tank carried 41 gal and the lower 34 gal.
 When both were full this enabled a ferry range of over 1200 mi, although they made the aircraft unstable in flight and only straight flight and gentle manoeuvres at low altitudes were recommended by the pilot's manual.
 The pilot was also warned to avoid instrument flying whenever possible.

 Late production Mk IXs, in common with Mk XVIs introduced a new upper engine cowling which incorporated a distinct bulged top surface; this design was adopted for the Mk XVI to allow for the modified intercooler of the Packard Merlin 266, which had an integral header tank.

 The cut-down rear fuselage and bubble canopy, trialled on a Spitfire Mk VIII, was incorporated into very late production Mk IXs.
 With the cut down fuselage the lower forward fuselage tank capacity was increased to 47 gallons, while the rear fuel tanks were decreased to a capacity of 66 gallons.
 These were the rarest of the Mk IXs and many of them featured the "clipped" wings.
 The great majority of these saw postwar service with the SAAF, both in South Africa and in deployment in Korea during the 1950s.

-During early 1945, some Spitfire IXes and XVIes of 74 Squadron were fitted with a single RP-3 rocket under each wing.
+During early 1945, some Spitfires IXe and XVIe of 74 Squadron were fitted with a single RP-3 rocket under each wing.
 This was believed to be the only RAF Spitfire unit to use rockets operationally during the Second World War.